daniel-werner/php-quality-tools/README.md

  [PHP Mess Detector](https://phpmd.org/), [PHP Static Analysis Tool](https://github.com/phpstan/phpstan) and [PHP Coding Standards Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer).
  It comes with some reasonable predefined configurations and using the PSR-2 coding style.
 This package can be used with Laravel applications or with any php project it is not specifically a Laravel package.

- The purpose of this package is to allow the developers to quickly install and configure all the necessary quality tools for their projects.
+ The purpose of this package is to allow php developers to quickly install and configure all the necessary quality tools for their projects.

 ## Installation